solana-developers/professional-education/EVENT-PLANNING.md

 #### ⚠️ Before you publicize the event

-**Note**: it will be too late to change these after you get sign-ups so please do all of these **immediately after makiing the event**.
+**Note**: it will be too late to change these after you get sign-ups so please do all of these **immediately after making the event**.

 - In 'Overview' tab, click 'Edit Event', scroll all the way down, and set 'Restrict Location to Guests' (this stops unregistered guests from showing up)
 - In 'Registration' tab, add a checkbox question: